Conway, Jill Ker

 The collection consists of audio recordings and transcripts of oral history interviews conducted by Thomas in 2002 with Jill Ker Conway and some of her colleagues for her dissertation "From Vision to Action: Jill Conway at Smith College."
 The focus of all interviews is Conway's presidency, but some contextual information about the individuals being interviewed is also included.

-The Office of College Relations records contain material related to the ongoing operations of the department, including events files, press releases and clippings, terminated faculty and staff files, inauguration files, photos, AV, scrapbooks, correspondence, general office files, and a small portion of Presidents' files.
+The Office of College Relations records contain material related to the ongoing operations of the department, including events files, press releases and clippings, terminated faculty and staff files, inauguration files, photos, AV, scrapbooks, correspondence, general office files, publications from other College departments, and a small portion of Presidents' files.

 Jill Ker Conway was the first female president of the college.
 Her selection, a watershed in the history of Smith, was also a hallmark in an era of significant change in the perception of women and their role in society.
 This collection of personal materials includes correspondence, photographs, professional and conference materials, awards, and memorabilia documenting Conway's personal life (1934-2018) and post-Smith career (1975-2018).